top of page

 I think that early Canadian wagons were essentially the same as USA wagons, including the glass.

 * I found a few exceptions to this where very early sedans and wagons in the USA / Canada had the smaller Euro style hubcaps.
-But these exceptions were probably on cars imported outside normal channels.
+But these exceptions were probably on cars imported outside normal channels or were just anomalies.

 Screen Shot 2022-10-26 at 6.38.05 PM.png